selfscrum/ansible-role-minetest/README.md

 * Connect the Terraform Workspace with the project repo.
 Github and gitlab work good.
 Make sure the terraform directory is set to `terraform` (should be already set).
 * Run the Queue initially once.
 Terraform starts init and apply scripts and after 2 minutes you have your minetest server.
 * Future changes to the gitlab project lead to an automated update.
 The data disk is mounted on an individual disk - if you don't change the disk definition, it will survive even a server reconstruction.
 The external disk is mounted at `/usr/share/disk`.
 * The base configuration of the server is performed from the `start_configure.yml` ansible playbook.
 It is called automatically by terraform.
+However since Wireguard installation is not yet completely automated, you should run the playbook again after Wireguard configuration and before the mods playbook.
+To do si, go to `/opt/bootstrap/minetest-edu-server/modules` and start `ansible-playbook start_configure.yml`.

 ## Get your Wireguard service running